m1nka/blog/_posts/2021-01-29-free-blog-hosting-getting-the-perfect-lighthouse-score-100-100-100-100.markdown

 ![](/images/pages/personal-blog-architecture.png)

 You can find the full Lighthouse report on my blog [here](https://maximilian.tech/lighthouse.html).
+If you have suggestions to improve this architecture feel free leave some feedback below.